 As explained in this white paper, Red5 Pro’s XDN platform utilizes a server software stack hierarchically deployed and orchestrated in three-tiered clusters across one or more public or private cloud environments (fig. 1).
 Each cluster consists of one or more core origin nodes where encoded content is ingested and streamed to relay nodes, each of which serves an array of edge nodes that deliver live unicast streams to their assigned service areas.

 Nodes can be deployed in virtualized public cloud or private cloud facilities anywhere in the world to create a seamlessly orchestrated, highly scalable infrastructure for delivering interactive real-time video experiences.
-Any node can be used as an origin node for ingesting content from proximate users with routing executed from there across the most direct node paths to other users.
+In addition, the stream manager also attempts to assign geographically close origin nodes for broadcasting and edge nodes for subscribing.
 Whenever one or more video streams are displayed during a live marketing event, everyone sees the content simultaneously in real time.

 This level of real-time interactive performance stems from Red5 Pro’s success at scaling distribution over either WebRTC (Real-Time Communications) or RTSP (Real-Time Streaming Protocol), both of which rely on RTP (Real-Time Transport Protocol), the transport mechanism supporting Internet-based telecommunications.
 With this transport foundation, the XDN platform can employ live streaming modes optimized for either mobile or fixed access scenarios on a session-by-session basis.